Canarie-Sensor-RPI/geocens-js-api/README.markdown

 Note that if click events are disabled for the marker (in the marker options), then the popup will not be displayed.

-## Developing and Extending

-TODO: Explain how to add features/fixes to the JS API

 ## Running Test

 There is a test suite for ensuring the JS API meets its requirements.
 The JS API is build with Behaviour Driven Development ([BDD](http://dannorth.net/introducing-bdd/)), which focuses on defining *requirements* before any code is written.
 This keeps new code clean and concise, only enough to satisfy the new behaviour.